It's a fact of life - dogs bark!

 The worse thing you can do to try to stop your dog barking is to shout at him.

-Unfortunately, as frustrated Cocker owners, this is sometimes exactly what we do!
+Unfortunately, as frustrated dog owners, this is sometimes exactly what we do!

-To your pet, shouting simply sounds like you too are barking thus, in his eyes, you're reinforcing his decision to bark in the first place.
-Shouting will only encourage him all the more - perhaps more loudly and with more determination!
+To your pet, shouting simply sounds like you're barking too and in his eyes, you're reinforcing his decision to bark in the first place.
+Shouting will only encourage him all the more - usually louder and with more determination!

-If your pet is always trying to get your attention, question whether or not you're spending enough time with him.
+If your Cocker Spaniel is always trying to get your attention, question whether or not you're spending enough time with him.
 Do you give him enough exercise?
 Do you play with him?

 We recommend you give your Spaniel at least a 1-hour walk and 15-20 minutes play each day to burn off his energy; more if you have the time - wear him out!

-Remember to give him attention, praise, and reward, only when he's quiet and well-behaved to reinforce his good behaviour.
+Remember to give him attention, praise, and reward, only when he's quiet and well-behaved to reinforce his good behavior.

-Read more about attention seeking behaviour in dogs and how to deal with it.
+Read more about attention seeking behavior in dogs and how to deal with it.

-If, after trying some of the above methods you still haven't managed to stop your dog barking, we recommend you consult your vet.
+If after trying some of the above methods you still haven't managed to stop your dog barking, I recommend you consult your vet.

-If your vet gives him the all clear, then we recommend you contact a professional trainer, or animal behavioural therapist for advice.
+If your vet gives him the all clear, then perhaps you should consider contacting a professional trainer, or animal behavioral therapist for advice?

-Alternatively, they may prefer to work directly with you and your Cocker to come up with a strategy to stop your dog barking.
+Alternatively, they may prefer to work directly with you and your pet to come up with a strategy to stop your dog barking.